apple/axlearn/docs/05-Goodput-Monitoring.md

 AXLearn has an additional option of pushing goodput, badput and step time deviation metrics to Google Cloud Monitoring.
-By default if goodput monitoring is enabled, the data starts getting uploaded to Google Cloud Monitoring.
+By default if goodput monitoring is enabled, the data gets published to Google Cloud Monitoring.
 Set `--recorder_spec=enable_gcp_goodput_metrics=0` and `--recorder_spec=enable_gcp_step_deviation_metrics=0` to disable goodput and step_deviation uploads to GCM respectively.